-Followers will fluctuate, but if you’re actively growing your Twitter account, you should see aim for a steady increase.
-If there’s a big drop, it might be worth reviewing some of your comments to see if you’ve posted something that didn’t go down well.
+Followers will fluctuate, but you should see aim for a steady increase if you’re actively growing your Twitter account.
+If there’s a significant drop, it might be worth reviewing some of your comments to see if you’ve posted something that didn’t go down well.

 Month so far

 This section shows you an overview of your stats highlights for the current month.
 If you keep scrolling, you’ll be able to see the months before that too.